Automorphisms of the Torelli complex and the complex of separating curves: Basics of the Torelli complex

-\begin{proof} Once it is shown that $\phi$ preserves h-curves, one can easily verify that $\phi$ preserves topological types.
+\begin{proof} Since the maximal number of disjoint and distinct hp-curves in $S$ is equal to $g+\lfloor p/2\rfloor$, once we show that $\phi$ preserves p-curves in $S$, then $\phi$ preserves h-curves in $S$ and consequently $\phi$ is shown to preserve the topological types of vertices of $\calc_s(S)$.
 To prove it, we may assume $g\geq 1$.

-When $p=0$ or $1$, the claim immediately follows because $\phi$ is $\chi$-preserving and there is no p-curve in $S$.
-In what follows, we assume $p\geq 2$ and that there exists a p-curve $a$ in $S$ such that $\phi(a)$ is an h-curve.
-One can find an hp-curve $b$ in $S$ different and disjoint from $a$.
-Lemma \ref{lem-chi} implies that $\phi(b)$ is also an hp-curve.
-Choose $c, a'\in V_{s}$ as in Figure \ref{fig-si} (b).
-Since any separating curve in $S_{1, 2}$ is an h-curve, $\phi(a')$ is an h-curve (see Figure \ref{fig-si} (c)).
-This contradicts the fact that $\phi$ is $\chi$-preserving. \end{proof}
+When $p=0$ or $1$, the claim immediately follows because there is no p-curve in $S$.
+In what follows, we assume $p\geq 2$ and that there exists a p-curve $a$ in $S$ such that $\phi(a)$ is an h-curve in $S$.
+We can find an hp-curve $b$ in $S$ distinct and disjoint from $a$.
+Lemma \ref{lem-chi} implies that $\phi(b)$ is also an hp-curve in $S$.
+Choose $c, a'\in V_s(S)$ as in Figure \ref{fig-si} (b).
+Since any separating curve in $S_{1, 2}$ is an h-curve, $\phi(a')$ is an h-curve in $S$ (see Figure \ref{fig-si} (c)).
+This contradicts the fact that $\phi$ is $\chi$-preserving.
+It follows that $\phi$ preserves p-curves in $S$. \end{proof}

 Summarizing the argument in this section, we obtain the following: